roboplc/rtsc/README.md

 * The priority-inheritance Mutex is slower than the default one.

 * The priority-inheritance Mutex is available for Linux only.

+* The module does not provide RwLock with priority inheritance.

 ## References